 Eat Healthy Foods – Any kind of nutritional deficiencies that you develop through dieting for weight loss can result in a setback in the recovery process.
 It’s important to eat foods rich in minerals, vitamins, and proteins.

 Do Gentle Hair Care – Once the hair has started to grow, make sure that you’re not using any harsh chemicals or causing any heat damage to it through different styling tools.

 Quit Smoking – Because it affects the blood supply to the scalp, slowing down hair growth, it’s best if you quit smoking altogether.

-The best thing to do during hair transplant recovery is to remain patient.
+The best thing to do while recovering after a hair transplant is to remain patient.
 Your hair growth will take place slower than normal because of the surgery.
 First, the shock of it will make your hair enter the dormant stage, and when it does start growing, it will be irregular.
 This can become a cause for concern for people who may think that the grafts in some parts of the scalp have failed to “take.”

 You cannot assess whether or not your hair transplant has failed before 12-18 months have passed.
 Before that, if you’re recovering normally, you don’t have anything to worry about.
 If you think something is wrong, you can get in touch with your doctor for a medical assessment.